gdarko/wp-vimeo-videos/readme.txt

 > **Disclaimer:** I don't work for Vimeo and the plugin is not official Vimeo software.
 It just uses Vimeo Developer API to provide interface for uploading videos directly from you WordPress site.

 Especially useful in the following cases:

 * If you want to speed up the entire process.
-No need to login to Vimeo, you can now upload videos directly from WordPress.
+No need to login to Vimeo, you can now upload videos to Vimeo directly from WordPress.
 * If you don't want to share your Vimeo login credentials with other people especially when running multi-author blog.
 * If you want to accept videos in the front-end forms (WPForms or GravityForms) uploaded directly to your Vimeo account (feature available in PRO version)